The NEMESIS Catalogue of Young Stellar Objects for the Orion Star Formation Complex. I. General description of data curation: Catalogue purity and contamination assessment

 \subsection{Non-YSOs and catalogue purity}

-In Sec.~\ref{sec:historical-dtypes}, we employed a positive evidence rule to compose our catalogue, where a single peer-reviewed study reporting a source as a YSO candidate was enough to grant its inclusion here.
+In Sect.~\ref{sec:historical-dtypes}, we employed a positive evidence rule to compose our catalogue, where a single peer-reviewed study reporting a source as a YSO candidate was enough to grant its inclusion here.
 We have thus prioritised the completeness of our YSO census, rather than its purity.
-Consequently, YSO purity must be addressed depending on the use intended for the catalogue.
-Although a formal evaluation of the reliability of youth indicators of each individual source in the catalogue is beyond the scope of this paper and the subject of a follow-up study (Roquette et al., in prep.), here we discuss a series of assumptions to assess our catalogue's degree of contamination by different types of sources.
+Consequently, YSO purity must be addressed depending on the intended use of the catalogue.
+Although a formal evaluation of the reliability of youth indicators of each individual source in the catalogue is beyond the scope of this paper and the subject of a follow-up study, here we discuss a series of assumptions to assess our catalogue's degree of contamination by different types of sources.
 To support this discussion, Fig.~\ref{fig:GDR3_CMD_Giants} shows a Gaia DR3 CMD for 23,716 sources in our sample with Gaia photometry and parallaxes.
 As a reference, we used solar-metallicity MESA isochrones \citep{Dotter2016ApJS..222....8D}.